Tides | Different types of tides | Causes of tides

 A low tide

-The side of the Earth opposite to the side facing the Moon also experiences a high tide.
-This is because of the centrifugal force generated due to the rotation of the Earth.
-The water accumulates on this side of the Earth causing a high tide.
+The side of the Earth opposite to the side facing the moon also experiences a high tide.
+This is because of the centrifugal force generated due to the rotation of the earth.
+The water accumulates on this side of the earth causing a high tide.

 The tidal range is the height difference between high tide and low tide.